 Welcome to SEOzon Prime’s Amazon Seller Glossary!
 This page contains an alphabetical list of common terminology and acronyms frequently used by all who want to know how to sell products on Amazon (Amazon sellers) - the biggest online marketplaces (with an estimated $2.03 trillion in net sales in 2019 alone, and over 4000 items sold every minute in the US).
 When looking for a specific word or acronym, we highly recommend using the “Find” function.
 You can also hold the CTRL or command key and press “F” on your keyboard, then type the term you’re searching for.

 Amazon A+ Content is the premium enhanced branded content feature available to first-party (1P) sellers who have access to Vendor Central.
 It’s the additional information you can add to a Product listing in the “From the manufacturer” section above the Product description (only available to Amazon vendors), rich in images and text.
-With A+ Content you can attract online buyers and enhance their shopping experience with more detailed item descriptions, attractive comparison charts, enriched multimedia content, heightened imagery, videos and more media that's going to help you sell your products better and faster.
+With A+ Content you can attract online buyers and enhance their shopping experience with more detailed item descriptions, attractive comparison charts, enriched multimedia content, high-resolution imagery, videos, brand story, and more media that's going to help you sell your products better and faster.

 Advertising Cost of Sale (ACoS)

 This metric is used to measure the performance of Amazon Sponsored Products campaigns by showing the percentage of ad spend versus revenue from advertising.
 In general, a good Amazon ACoS is around 15-20 %, with the average ACoS is at 30 %.
 As a general rule of thumb, to maximize the profit of your online store, you should be targeting as high a sales revenue figure as possible, based on as low an ACoS as possible.

 The formula is ACoS = Ad Spend ÷ Ad Revenue.